๐Ÿ“Š ECONPLEX

 Why It Matters

-Brent is the pricing reference for crude oil in Europe, Africa, and the Middle Eastβ€”most of the world's oil is priced relative to Brent.
-OPEC member nations typically price their crude at a differential to Brent.
+Brent is the pricing reference for crude oil across Europe, Africa, the Middle East, and much of Asiaโ€”roughly 80% of the world's oil is priced relative to Brent (ICE, 2024).
+OPEC member nations typically set their official selling prices (OSPs) at a differential to Brent, making it the de facto global oil price.

 Brent-WTI Spread